eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 where `shared` and `variable` are keywords?

-It's a choice between semicolons or the ugly `@annotation` syntax.
+It's a choice between semicolons or the ugly `@annotation` syntax for user-defined annotations.
 You need one or the other, or your language can't be parsed.
-Languages which ditch the semicolon *have* to introduce a special punctuation for annotations, and that means that they also have to keywordize common modifiers like `public`, `virtual`, etc, since they just can't stomach the ugly syntax for their own annotations (they can't bring themselves to make you write `@public` or `@virtual`).
+Languages which ditch the semicolon *have* to introduce a special punctuation for annotations, and that means that they also have to keywordize common modifiers like `public`, `virtual`, etc, since they just can't stomach this nasty syntax for their own annotations (they can't bring themselves to make you write `@public` or `@virtual`).

+This problem becomes especially acute when the language designer realizes they want to introduce a _new_ modifier, like `override` or `tailrec`, and we end up with the loveliness of `@Override` or `@tailrec`.
+In Ceylon, since our modifiers aren't keywords, we can cleanly introduce new modifiers when needed, without breaking existing code.
+Indeed, we've already done it: in 1.1, we added `sealed`.

 We chose what we think is the lesser of two evils.